 Table 2 - Sample Radiation Lab Hazard Levels

 These are fillable fields.
 The department, emergency contact, building name, room number and at least one lab contact are required.
-This information is sent to Public Safety and aids emergency responders.
+This information is sent to Environmental Health and Safety and aids emergency responders.
 Do not post sign or submit form without filling these out.
 When contacts or contact numbers change, the sign must be reprinted, posted and re-submitted.

 The form will not submit unless required fields (outlined in red) are filled in.

 This section includes drop down menu options and a fillable text field where you may customize information, provide special instructions/protocol or identify a hazard type not in the pull down menus.

 Sample hazard types may be selected from three drop down menus under the “Special Hazards” header.
 There is also an option to write-in a hazard in each of the three drop down menus.

 Information & Special Procedures

 You are encouraged to provide additional information about any hazard condition or material present within the fillable text box field under the “Information & Special Procedures” header.
 This text box is limited to 200 characters.
 You are required to describe the nature of any high hazard condition.
 If you selected an alternative sign header (i.e., Warning or Danger) or a CSL3 in the lab hazard levels section, you must describe the nature of the hazard in this section.

 The name of a specific chemical presenting a high hazard condition is not required on the sign, but it must be on the container, equipment or device that contains the chemical within the lab.
 You must; however, indicate the nature of the chemical hazard (e.g., pyrophoric, explosive, toxic gas, high volume flammable liquids).